mjbommar/cscs-530-w2015/notebook_references/gihub_tutorial.md

 <img src="https://cloud.githubusercontent.com/assets/6100156/6286773/0e0220e8-b8d9-11e4-9d7e-1389ebf1ff53.png" height=100px</img>
 </div>

 3. Type in a name for your repository in the "Repository Name" box.
 Here, I use cscs-530-github-tutorial (Note: Avoid spaces and upper case letters, this prevents confusion and more work later!).
 Hint: Name it something unique so you know what the repository is for, a CSCS530 project, perhaps?
-Enter a description for the repository if you'd like.
+Enter a description for the repository if you'd like

 4. Click "Initialize this repository with a README" and keep all other default options